 Chekhov's Gunman: Hedge, among others.
 Noah was even worse — he showed up, gothic font and all, and then... completely vanished.
 For years.

 The Chessmaster: Pandora.
 Dan even says in one commentary that she's not someone you want to play at chess.
-Her desire to manipulate events rather than getting directly involved actually makes sense for two reasons: the other immortals get cheesed off if one of them does anything more than assist people on the physical plane, and she prefers things to be as unpredictable as possible (Chaos is literally her middle name).
+Her desire to manipulate events rather than getting directly involved actually makes sense for two reasons: the other immortals get cheesed off if one of them does anything more than assist people on the physical plane, and she prefers things to be as unpredictable as possible (Chaos is literally her middle name, that she gave herself).
 Doing everything herself would either earn her severe retribution or just make things too boring.

 Child Soldier: After a monster attacked Susan in Paris, two Immortals empowered her and Nanase, and instructed how to kill it, though it's implied – and in the Hammerchlorians arc, confirmed – that they could have gone to an experienced local magic-user instead.
 Susan... didn't take it well.

 Chivalrous Pervert: Tedd.
 There are numerous examples of this, but possibly the best one is the first time he meets Grace.
 When he asks what Grace is wearing under her trench coat and she says she "Nothing," he quickly welcomes her into the house in the most over-the-top way possible, but the first thing he does once she's inside is offer her some of his clothes to wear.

 Chuck Cunningham Syndrome: Word of God states he is attempting to avert this.
 The author did finally properly introduce Noah, a character who was first mentioned (and then ignored) 6 years beforehand.